Patron of Reading

 A Patron of Reading is a school’s special, designated children’s author with whom the school forms a personal attachment.
 The author might be a writer of fiction, a writer of non-fiction, a poet, a storyteller, a graphic novelist or an illustrator.
 They will work with the school for a period of approximately three years to raise the profile of reading for pleasure with pupils, parents and staff.

-What does our patron do?
+What does a Patron do?

-- Visits the school regularly.
+- Visits the school regularly to inspire and engage with students.

 - Writes a regular piece for the School Newsletter.